How to Register a Federal Trademark

 Once you’ve identified key words and search terms, you’ll want to utilize the following databases, websites, and publications in your research:

-The Trademark Electronic Search System (TESS) is a USPTO database that contains all federally registered trademark applications—live, dead, and pending.
-Both word marks and design marks can be searched in TESS.
+The Trademark Search is a USPTO database that contains all federally registered trademark applications—live, dead, and pending.
+Both word marks and design marks can be searched in the Trademark Search tool.
 To search for designs, you’ll need to use the USPTO’s design codes.

 - Official Gazette

-The Official Gazette is a monthly publication put out by the USPTO that publishes information about trademarks actively awaiting registration.
+The Official Gazette is a monthly publication put out by the USPTO that publishes information about trademarks actively awaiting registration, as well as cancelled and renewed registrations.

 - State trademark databases